wizzard/tprint-rs/README.md

 # tprint-rs

-Rust crate to print tabular data
+A simple library to print tabular data